Liubsyy/HotSecondsIDEA/install/document.md

 ## About extensions
 This plug-in is not a panacea.
 After all, each company has its own framework, and there are so many open source frameworks on the market, but this plug-in is compatible with everything, and can expand the pre-logic and post-logic of uploading files. <br>
-Copy IHotExtHandler.java in HotSeconds.zip to your project, implement this interface, and then configure your class name in hot-seconds-remote.xml, so that some logic that needs to refresh the cache and context can be done trigger.
+Copy IHotExtHandler.java in HotSecondsServer.zip to your project, implement this interface, and then configure your class name in hot-seconds-remote.xml, so that some logic that needs to refresh the cache and context can be done trigger.